spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 - Change the default ``podCIDR`` and ``serviceClusterIpRange`` values.
 CIDR IPs specified in the configuration file take precedence over other defined CIDR IPs in your environment.

-  As you build your cluster, check that the ``podCIDR`` value does not overlap with any hosts or with the service network and the ``serviceClusterIpRange`` value does not overlap with any IP ranges assigned to nodes for pods.
+  As you build your cluster, check that the ``podCIDR`` value does not overlap with any hosts or with the service network and the ``serviceClusterIpRange`` value does not overlap with any IP ranges assigned to nodes or pods.
 For more information, refer to the [Clusters](/clusters) guide and [Cluster Deployment Errors](https://docs.spectrocloud.com/troubleshooting/cluster-deployment).

 - Configure OpenID Connect (OIDC) parameters to specify a third-party Identify Provider (IDP).
 For more information, refer to the [Use RBAC With OIDC](/clusters/cluster-management/cluster-rbac/#userbacwithoidc) guide.